-No remuneration consultants were engaged by the Company during FY2021.
 The RC and the Board were of the view that the Company does not need to engage remuneration consultants as the remuneration for Executive Directors and the key management personnel are based on their respective existing service agreements.
-The RC has full authority to obtain any external professional advice on matters relating to remuneration as and when the need arises.
+There being no necessity, the RC did not seek the service of an external remuneration consultant in FY2022.